samoyi/note/Languages/JavaScript/Knowledge Structure/Iterator/Iteration protocols.md

 # Iteration protocols

-A couple of additions to ECMAScript 2015 aren't new built-ins or syntax, but protocols.
+1. A couple of additions to ECMAScript 2015 aren't new built-ins or syntax, but protocols.
 These protocols can be implemented by any object respecting some conventions.
-There are two protocols: The iterable protocol and the iterator protocol.
+2. There are two protocols: The iterable protocol and the iterator protocol.
+3. If an object has a `@@iterator` method, whose key is `Symbol.iterator`, this object will be an `iterable` object.
+So, when an iteration is applied to this object, an `iterator` will be returned by the `@@iterator` method, and this `iterator` has a 'next' method

 ## Iterable protocol